Lelouch-Vi-Britannia/CS506_finalproject/README.md

 As we can see from the last plot on Oct 24, it is evident that the model's predictions closely align with the ground truth data.
 This alignment suggests the model's effectiveness in capturing and forecasting temperature trends during that day.
 However, if we examine on other plot from Oct 21, 22 and 23, the success did not persist.
 The prediction on these days,  while still following the general trend, deviated significantly from the actual values.
 Furthermore, discrepancies between the predicted and actual temperature values persisted in the following data points.
 It is apparent that the ground truth data exhibited greater variability during these days, indicating that rapid temperature changes occurred.
 These patterns were not adequately captured by the ARIMA model.

-## LSTM Model (after midterm report)
+## LSTM Model

-As ARIMA is a relatively simple model and will fail to capture underlying trends influenced by factors beyond temperature, we implemented a more comprehensive model like Long Short-Term Memory (LSTM) networks.
-LSTM is a type of recurrent neural network (RNN) that is particularly well-suited for capturing long-term dependencies and temporal relationships in time series data.
-This makes it ideal for our weather prediction task, where multiple features and their interactions over time must be considered.
+As ARIMA is a relatively simple model that relies primarily on past values of the target variable and often assumes linearity and stationarity, it may fall short in capturing the underlying trends and patterns driven by a range of interdependent factors beyond temperature itself.
+In contrast, we turned to Long Short-Term Memory (LSTM) networks, a specialized type of Recurrent Neural Network (RNN) designed to overcome some of the fundamental limitations of traditional time-series models.
+LSTMs employ a series of gating mechanisms—input, forget, and output gates—that allow them to selectively remember or discard information over extended sequences.
+This architectural feature is particularly valuable in the context of weather prediction, where conditions such as humidity, dew point, seasonal cycles, and diurnal variations interact in complex, non-linear ways over varying timescales.
+By effectively managing these long-term dependencies, the LSTM can learn intricate temporal relationships that simpler models like ARIMA would likely miss.
+In other words, while ARIMA looks backward a limited number of steps and can struggle when the data shifts or evolves, an LSTM can adapt its internal state to evolving patterns, incorporate multiple concurrent inputs, and maintain a nuanced representation of the data’s history—enabling it to produce more accurate and robust forecasts.

 ## Feature Selection (see featureSelection.py)